aphilippartd/mvp-stories/README.md

   ![plot](./images/sagemaker/6.png)
 10. Click on **Deploy**
   ![plot](./images/sagemaker/7.png)
+  > Note: You might receive an error informing you that you have available instance to deploy your endpoint to.
+You might need to request a quota increase for this type of instance [here](https://console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas).
-11. Take note of the endpoint ARN and name
+1. Take note of the endpoint ARN and name
   ![plot](./images/sagemaker/8.png)

 The deployment of your Sagemaker endpoint should take about 5-10 minutes.
 We will continue with the rest of the app in the meantime.